flaraloza123/holberton-system_engineering-devops-1/0x00-shell_basics/README.md

+# 0x00-shell_basics
+This is a repo for basic shell commands
-0-current_working_directory = script that prints absolute path 1-listit                    = script that lists content of current directory 2-bring_me_home             = script that changes working dir to user's home dir 3-listfiles                 = script that displays current dir contents in a long format
+- [x] 0-current_working_directory = script that prints absolute path
+1-listit                    = script that lists content of current directory 2-bring_me_home             = script that changes working dir to user's home dir 3-listfiles                 = script that displays current dir contents in a long format